Article written by Elisa

 During the fall season in France, it’s easy to understand why the Côte d´Or bears this name.
 In Autumn, the vineyard yields its fruit and gradually changes colors to yellow and orange, thus offering breathtaking landscapes.

-The Burgundy wine area is great to explore by car, and amongst the different wine routes, I recommend the Route des Grands Crus from Beaune to Dijon.
+The Burgundy wine region is ideal for exploring by car or bike, and among the various wine routes, the Route des Grands Crus is always a favorite.
 For more relaxing trips, stay in one of these stunning château-hotels in Burgundy and combine sightseeing with gastronomic meals and wine tasting.

 If you visit Beaune in November, don’t miss the Hospices de Beaune wine auction on the third Sunday of the month at the Halle of Beaune.
 Every year for almost 155 years, wine professionals and amateurs meet at one of the most important events in the wine world.
-This is one of the world’s most famous auctions, too, and the funds collected are intended for charities.
+This is one of the world’s most famous auctions, and the funds collected are intended for charitable causes.

-And there you have it; some great destinations to visit in France in the fall.
+And there you have it; some great places to visit in France in the fall.
 Which one tempts you most for your next fall holidays in France?